eserinanarslan/clustering_experiments/README.md

 # clustering_experiments
 Comparison of different clustering methods

-This project has also include another project that is developed intern students.
+This project has also include another project that is developed by intern students.